 With hikes that take you across the peaks in Snowdonia, I can see why this is a popular location for many.
 There are toilets and a cafe here which makes it the perfect spot for a picnic!
 One of my favourite things to do here is to go for a nice walk along the lake.

-Since there’s a limited time in Wales, we chose not to go on any of the hiking routes.
+Since there’s a limited time to just a day in Wales, I chose not to go on any of the hiking routes.
 If you are there for 2 days, and there’s good weather I would definitely recommend you going on some of the routes around the area.
 Be sure to pack some walking boots for this!

 Based at the foot of Snowdon, sits Llanberis.
 A small town packed full of things to do.
 Some of the activities include paddleboarding on the lake, taking the train up to Snowdon or visiting the Electric Mountain!

-Once we had finished our rock skimming competition and relaxing along the water’s edge, it was time to visit the last location for the day.
+Once I had finished relaxing along the water’s edge, it was time to visit the last location for the day.

 This final location is the perfect way to end the day.
 It is another location that falls along the A5.
 Llangollen itself is a small town that is situated on the edge of the Berwyn Mountains.
 The River Dee also runs straight through the town.